 OUR FIRST MEETINGS

-Meetings to form a consortium began in 1997 with the emerging recognition that adoptive families were in need of services after adoption as well as before and during the process.
+Meetings to form a consortium began in 1997 with the emerging recognition that families formed through adoption were in need of services after adoption as well as before and during the process.
 Writing a federal grant proposal helped to formulate a plan for developing post-adoption services and to formalize the relationship between the partners in the project whom would make up the Vermont Post-Adoption Consortium.
 The original members were DCF, Casey Family Services, Vermont Children's Aid Society, Northeast Kingdom Human Services (then called Futures), Adoption Advocates, and Easter Seals (then called Teaching Family Center).

 During these beginning years, implementing the grant accomplished several goals.
 It began by defining post-adoption services at three levels of intensity.
 It provided funding for services to families not adopted through DCF.
 Additionally, training was funded and included monthly trainings as well as the first transracial adoption conference.
 During these years four additional agencies joined the Consortium: Lund Family Center, Family Life Services, VFAFA and Parent to Parent.
 All member agencies participated on committees to set and achieve the goals of the Consortium.